Security of AI Agents

 AI agents without sanitization can harm the availability of both its host system and its tools by executing malicious commands generated by its LLM.
-To clarify between these vulnerabilities and the security of LLMs, malicious actions might be generated by hallucinations and prompts that do not break LLM's alignment and prompt filter, requiring different defenses and safeguarding.
+To clarify between these vulnerabilities and the security of LLMs, malicious actions might be generated by hallucinations or prompts that do not break LLM's alignment, requiring different defenses and safeguarding.

-In this paper, we explain and discuss the possible security issues of AI agents in detail.
+In this paper, we discuss the possible security issues of AI agents.
 To facilitate future research, we propose several defense methodologies for the vulnerabilities we discovered on the component level in the AI agent architecture.
 To evaluate our defense proposals, we also set up preliminary experiments that our solutions depend on.
-Our contributions are as follows: \begin{itemize} \item We formally introduce potential vulnerabilities of AI agents, and explain the causes and effects of these vulnerabilities in detail. \item We propose multiple defenses to close the gap between AI research and AI agents in practice. \item We verify the applicability of our proposed defenses and discuss their limitations and directions for future improvement. \end{itemize}
+Our contributions are as follows: (1) We formally introduce potential vulnerabilities of AI agents, and explain the causes and effects of these vulnerabilities in detail.
+(2) We propose multiple defenses to close the gap between AI research and AI agents in practice.
+(3) We verify the applicability of our proposed defenses with empirical evidences and discuss their limitations and directions for improvement.